Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Preliminaries on symmetric functions and Young diagrams

 The second statistic that is of great importance in this paper is a certain generalization of inversions in a permutation.
 First, we say that two boxes $\square,\square' \in \la$ \emph{attack each other} if either \begin{itemize} \item they are in the same row: $\square = (i,j), \square' = (k,j)$, or; \item they are in consecutive rows, with the box in the upper row strictly to the right of the one in the lower row: $\square = (i, j+1), \square' = (k, j)$, where $i > k$. \end{itemize}

 The \emph{reading order} is the linear ordering of the entries of $\la$ given by reading them row by row, top to bottom, and left to right within each row.
-With any filling $\si$ we associate its \emph{reading word} $w_\si$ by reading its entries in the reading order.
+We associate to a filling $\si$ its \emph{reading word} $w_\si$ by reading its entries in the reading order.
 An \emph{inversion} of $\si$ is a pair of entries $\si(\square) > \si(\square') $, where $\square,\square'$ attack each other, and $\square$ precedes $\square'$ in the reading order.